Author: Stephen Eltinge

 1. (v.)
 To use the buzzer system within a match; this stops the reading of a tossup and gives the player a chance to answer.

 2. (n.)
 The point at which an individual player buzzed and answered a tossup (e.g., “His buzz on the first clue of that world literature tossup was awe-inspiring.”)

-card system: An implementation of power matching used at HSNCT.
+card system: An implementation of power matching used at HSNCT and some other tournaments.
 Each team is given a card with a number between 1 and the number of teams, which is printed with a schedule of rooms to go to.
 Before each game, teams give their cards to the moderator.
 After the game, the winning team gets the card with the number closer to 1, and the losing team gets the card with the higher number.
 The card schedules are set up so that a team will always play an opponent with as similar a record to its own as possible.

 chestnut: (colloquial) See stock clue (definition 1).